Bluexin/MultiLoader-Template-Kotlin/README.md

 # MultiLoader Template

-This project provides a Gradle project template that can compile mods for both Forge and Fabric using a common sourceset.
-This project does not require any third party libraries or dependencies.
+This project provides a Gradle project template that can compile Kotlin mods for both Forge and Fabric using a common sourceset.
+This project adds a dependency on [KotlinForForge](https://github.com/thedarkcolour/KotlinForForge) and [fabric-language-kotlin](https://github.com/FabricMC/fabric-language-kotlin).

 ## Getting Started